Incompressible Energy Spectrum from Wave Turbulence: Energy Spectrum in Wave Turbulence Regime

 then:

 where $\vec{A}$ is the vector that carries the information about the incompressible part of the system.
-This result shows that $\vec{v}^{\perp} = \frac{\pi}{2}\vec{v}^{\perp}_{\phi}$, that is, the incompressible part of the velocity field of the wave-function $\psi$ is proportional to that of the auxiliary wave-function $\phi$.
+This result shows that $\vec{v}^{\perp} = \frac{\pi}{2}\vec{v}^{\perp}_{\phi}$, that is, the incompressible part of the velocity field of the wavefunction $\psi$ is proportional to that of the auxiliary wavefunction $\phi$.